dhis2/design-system/organisms/transfer.md

 ### Basic
 ![](../images/transfer.png)

 The basic transfer feature set.
 The available options are displayed in a list on the left.
 The selected options are displayed in a list on the right.
 The transfer controls have buttons for moving one or all of the options to and from each list.
+Options can also be double clicked to move them back/forth between the lists.

 Use a basic transfer if no more additional functionality, detailed below, is required.
 If the simplest component works for the use case, use the simplest component.